arti9m/PHP-XLS-Excel-Parser/README.md

 ---
 ### Debug mode

 Debug mode enables output (echo) of all error and warning messages.
-To enable Debug mode, set the 2nd parameter to `true` in constructor:
+To enable Debug mode, set the 2nd parameter to `true` in the [constructor](#4-constructor-and-destructor):
 ```PHP
 $file = new MSCFB("path_to_cfb_file.bin", true); // Show errors and warnings
 ```
 It is also possible to show errors from MSCFB helper class.
-To do this, set the 4th parameter to `true` in constructor:
+To do this, set the 4th parameter to `true` in the [constructor](#4-constructor-and-destructor):
 ```PHP
 $file = new MSCFB("path_to_cfb_file.bin", true, null, true);
 ```